 - Pneumococcal polysaccharide vaccine (PPV)

 Joining a support group where members share common issues can relieve the stress of a chronic disease.

 In the past, people with sickle cell disease often died between ages 20 and 40.
 Thanks to a modern care, people now can live to the age of 50 and beyond.

 Causes of death include organ failure and infection.

 When to Contact a Medical Professional

 Call your health care provider if you have:

-National Heart Lung and Blood Institute.
-Evidence-based management of sickle cell disease: expert panel report 2014.
+National Heart Lung and Blood Institute website.
+Evidence-based management of sickle cell disease: expert panel report, 2014.

 Saunthararajah Y, Vichinsky EP.
 Sickle cell disease: clinical features and management.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 42.